xenocrat/chyrp-markdown/README.md

 #### Define escapeable characters

-Depending on the language features you have chosen there is a different set of characters that can be escaped using `\`.
-The parser defines only backslash initially.
+Depending on the language features you have chosen to implement, a different set of characters must be escapable using a backslash (`\`).
+The parser defines only backslash as escapable (`\\`) initially.

 #### Add custom rendering behavior